 #4 Want the longevity of a small dog but the heart of a big dog?

 When you adopt a Corgi, you get all the advantages of a big dog wrapped up in a small(ish) apartment-appropriate package.
-The Corgi stands ten inches to one foot tall and weighs up to thirty pounds.
-He will live, on average, twelve years, much longer than the average longevity of a large breed.
+As mentioned above the Corgi stands ten inches to one foot tall and weighs up to thirty pounds.
+He will live, on average, 12 to 15 years, much longer than the average longevity of a large breed.

-Corgis tend to eventually die of canine cancer and old age but can be healthy for many years prior.
+Corgis tend to eventually die of canine cancer at old age but can be healthy for many years prior.

 But the Corgi is not your typical small dog.
 Like a larger breed, Corgis are good watchdogs and guard dogs.
 Their loyalty compels them to protect their people.
 Unlike a small dog, Corgis have a gruff bark.
 When not fending off an intruder, they are relaxed and friendly.

 With a Corgi, you can have the benefits of a big dog in a much smaller size!

 #5 The Corgi will herd you to the park.

 Corgis are accustomed to herding sheep and horses, but in the absence of a job, they will assign themselves something to do.
 After all, they are independent, dedicated workers.
 They might decide to herd children, or even you!
 (Did you know that the Corgi shares this strong herding instinct with another ancient working dog?
 Check out the Hungarian Puli.)